-To choose a GMAT test date suitable for you, the best strategy is to look backward and connect the dots.
-Let me elaborate.
+To choose a GMAT date suitable for yourself in 2020, the best strategy is to look backward and connect the dots.
+The idea of connecting the dots comes from a Stanford graduation speech.
 Steve Jobs in his famous Stanford graduation speech said, “You can’t connect the dots looking forward; you can only connect them looking backward.”
 This quote is the core idea behind the ‘looking backward’ approach while deciding the best GMAT test date.

 - GMAT test dates and timings